Birds Of Prey Movie Review: Harley Quinn's Emancipation Is An Eye Candy For Women Empowerment

 Review: Directed by Cathy Yan of, Dead Pigs (2018), Birds of Prey is an out and out Harley Quinn movie.
 From scene one to the end, she comes off as a porcelain doll that is out to get everyone, snaping body parts like nothing.
 Viewers are bound to get a kick out of the bright colours, flying glitter and loud language.

 Harley who has just broken up with Joker is trying her best to get over it.
 She swears, she was very mature about the break-up and is trying to move on.
-To prove herself, she gets settled a cute little apartment and even steals herself a pet hyena.
+To prove herself, she gets settled in a cute little apartment and even steals herself a pet hyena.

 Often seen drinking her pride away at Roman's club, in a fit of rage, she jumps off the stage on to Roman's driver's legs snapping them in half.
 He had to pay the price for calling her a 'dumb slut' and in its the dumb part that hurt the most.
 Sitting on his broken legs she says, 'I have a PHD'.
 Roman who is one of the biggest crime lords in the city lets the damage slide because she is The Joker's girl.
 So, of course, nobody actually knowns, Harley has broken up with Mr J. The immunity comes in handy when walking around like she owns the town.